illiasaveliev/image-viewer/docs/part1/part.md

     ![alt text](3.png)

-2. In the opened dialog enter **Stack Name**
+2. In the opened dialog enter **Stack Name** for example **image-viewer-api**

     ![alt text](4.png)

 3. Create a new S3 Bucket.
-Press the **New** button and come up with a unique bucket name.
+Press the **New** button and come up with a unique bucket name, e.g. **image-viewer-code**.
 This bucket will be used for deployments.
 It will store archive with compiled binaries and CloudFormation template.

     ![alt text](5.png)